Door Framing Cost Estimator

 - Wood: The most common door frame material in residential construction.
 It provides a classic look whether it's stained or painted.

 - Composite: These door frames offer the look of wood without the tendency to splinter and crack.

 - Metal: Aluminum and steel are more common in office buildings, commercial spaces, and utility areas than in residential construction.

 Like every other component in a home, door frames aren't immune to problems.
 Common door frame issues include:

-- Sticking: Humidity and fluctuations in temperature can cause difficulties opening and closing a door.
-This may be caused by a problem with the door, the frame or both.
+- Sticking: Humidity and fluctuations in temperature can cause difficulties in opening and closing a door.
+This may be caused by a problem with the door, the frame, or both.

 - Split Door Jambs: Broken door jambs are usually the result of kicking in a door.
 This can also happen while moving furniture or if pets chew on the wood.

 - Sagging: If a door looks like it is sagging under its own weight, the door frame is likely the culprit.
 In addition to giving your home an unattractive appearance, sagging can also interfere with the door's swinging action.

 - Drafts: Frames installed unevenly create gaps where air can freely come into the home.
 This becomes particularly problematic during winter and cool weather when drafts can significantly increase heating bills.

 With time and basic carpentry skills, this is a feasible DIY project.
 Homeowners who don't have experience doing this type of work should consider hiring a professional.
 Fixing, replacing, or installing a door or its frame incorrectly could end up costing additional money, time, frustration, and peace of mind.